sergiubodiu/sergiubodiu/content/posts/the-greatest-edge-young-investors-have-is-time.md

 The term __economic moat__ describes a company’s ability to maintain its competitive advantages and defend its long-term profitability.
 A company's competitive position either grows stronger or weaker each day.
 Most companies are working hard to widen the moat, a business without moat will have its returns competed away.

 Regardless of improvement, your competitors will quickly copy your advantage away.
-If the returns on capital is dismal, reinvestment will only destroy value.
+If the returns on capital are dismal, reinvestment will only destroy value.

 ## Want to trade but don't know where to start?
 Learning how to trade the financial markets begins with __educating oneself__ on reading the financial markets via charts and price action.
-Practice makes perfect or, at the very least, it allows the begginer to test out theories before committing real funds.
+Practice makes perfect or, at the very least, it allows the beginner to test out theories before committing real funds.

 Many brokers let clients engage in paper trading with their real money entry systems, Investopedia [3] has a free stock market game.